generative AI for business

 Managing AI Business Expectations

 Technology plays an integral role in most businesses.
 When an enterprise adopts cutting-edge technology, it expects operational efficiency to improve business outcomes.
-The same holds true for AI and its rules of application.
+The same holds for AI and its rules of application.

 However, it is important to note that business success does not solely depend on technology.
 A well-managed business will thrive, while a poorly managed one will struggle, irrespective of generative AI or tools like ChatGPT.